SAPD

 1. RAPD Objetives and characteristics

-the Revista Andaluza de Patología Digestiva (RAPD) is the official publication of the Andalusian Society of Digestive Diseases (Sociedad Andaluza de Patología Digestiva, SAPD), which since 2007 has been published only in electronic format, under the name of RAPD Online.
-Its purpose is the dissemination of all epidemiological, clinical, basic and sociological aspects of digestive diseases, through the contributions sent to the journal from Andalusia and the entire Scientific Community.
-The official language for publication in this magazine is Spanish, but some contributions may be accepted in the author's mother tongue (if English, French or Italian).
-RAPD Online is published bimonthly, with one of the issues being dedicated especially to the SAPD Annual Meeting and one or more issues per year dedicated to the monographic development of a subject related to digestive diseases (upon decision of the Editorial Board).
+The Andalusian Journal of Digestive Pathology is the official publication of the Andalusian Society of Digestive Pathology (SAPD), which has been published solely in electronic format since 2007 under the name RAPD Online.
+Its purpose is to disseminate all epidemiological, clinical, basic, and sociological aspects of digestive diseases through contributions sent to the journal from Andalusia and the entire scientific community.
+The official language for the publication of this journal is Spanish but some contributions may be accepted in English.
+Since January 2024, the full journal has been published in both Spanish and English.
+RAPD Online is published bimonthly, with one issue dedicated especially to the Annual Meeting of the SAPD, and it is the decision of the Editorial Committee to reserve one or more issues annually for the monographic development of a topic related to the specialty.

 All submissions must be original and not being reviewed simultaneously by another journal for publication.
 Publication of abstracts or posters is not considered duplicate publication.
 Manuscripts will be evaluated by expert reviewers, appointed by the editorial board, before being accepted for publication, in a process lasting less than 30 days.